Eli Paperboy Reed

 - Feel free to bring chairs to the concert.

-- Food and drink are available inside Second Street Brewery and Violet Crown Cinema, plus food trucks will be available.
+- Food and drink are available at Second Street Brewery, Opuntia Café, Altar Spirits, La Lecheria, Boxcar Restaurant and Violet Crown Cinema, plus food trucks will be available.

 - Bring your water bottle—we will have filling stations.